systeminit/si/README.md

 Things are set up as a mono-repo - all you should need to do to start working is check out this repository.

+# Try it out

+Make sure you have node installed.
+Do 'npm install' in each of the components.
+For `si-graphql`, run `npm start`.
+For `si-web-app`, run `npm run serve`.

+Then hit `http://localhost:8080` for the web app.
+If you want to play around with GraphQL directly, see the readme there.

 # Vocabulary

 ## components